HISPlayer/UnityWebGL-SDK/playing-ads.md

   - MEDIA_TAILOR
   - IMA
   - NONE
+- IMA Config:
   - Ad Tag Uri: Advertisement URL that is going to be played.
 VAST, VPAID, VMAP are supported.
 If IMA is ad mode is used this parameter is mandatory.
   - Enable Vpaid: Enables the usage of VPAID.
 The ads mode must be IMA.
   - Page Url: Adds a parameter to the ad request to keep track of the domain that sent the request.
 For targeting purposes.
 The ad mode must be IMA.
 - DAI Config :
   - Asset Key : For LIVE streams.
 This is used to determine which stream should be played
   - Content Src Id : For VoD (on-demand) streams.
 Unique identifier for the publisher content, from a CMS